trinly01/ZVWA/README.md

 ### SQL Injection won't work on PHP v5.2.6.

-PHP 5.x reached end of life in January 2019 so we would recommend running DVWA with a current 7.x version, if you must use 5.x...
+PHP 5.x reached end of life in January 2019 so we would recommend running VWA with a current 7.x version, if you must use 5.x...

 If you are using PHP v5.2.6 or above, you will need to do the following in order for SQL injection and other vulnerabilities to work.